 Posted on Wednesday 13 October 2021

 As many as 64 percent of Canadian businesses are struggling to find staff right now.
-That’s a big labour shortage, and it doesn’t show any signs of slowing any time soon.
+That’s a big labour shortage and there are no indications things will change anytime soon.

 How can you use the labour shortage to your advantage?
 We were hoping you’d ask!
-In the sections below, we’ll talk you through the ins and outs of the 2021 labour shortage and show you how you can make it work for you.
+In the sections below, we’ll talk you through the nitty-gritty of the 2021 labour shortage and show you how you can make it work for you.

 Covid-19 forced businesses and industries across the globe to re-evaluate the ways that their employees work.
-And for many, that meant shifting to a work-from-home model (or at the very least, a hybrid model of a few days working at home, rather than a full week at the office).
+For many, that meant shifting to a work-from-home model (or at the very least, a hybrid model of a few days working at home, rather than a full week at the office).

 Not surprisingly, the jobs that depend on face-to-face interaction are the ones that are being hit hardest by the labour shortage.
 From customer service to transportation to tourism, there are tons of jobs that simply cannot be performed from home.

-Using the labour shortage to your advantage may mean taking a targeted approach, applying specifically to the roles where demand for workers is through the roof (and supply is nowhere to be found).
+Using the labour shortage to your advantage may mean taking a targeted approach, applying specifically to the roles where demand for workers is over the roof (and supply is nowhere to be found).
+Essentially, to make informed decisions, you'll want to acquaint yourself with the labour market and understand the stock market as well.
 Here are the industries with the highest percentages of labour shortages:

 It’s an understatement to say that healthcare professionals have played a critical role in mitigating the effects of the pandemic.
 But the overwhelming stress and safety concerns throughout these past two years have caused many health care workers to seek employment elsewhere.

-To date, health care workers represent the largest year-over-year increase of labour shortage.
+To date, health care workers represent the largest year-over-year increase in labour shortage.
 From 2019 to 2021 alone, job vacancies increased by 40,800.
 That brings the total number of vacancies to 108,800.
-That’s an incredibly significant labour shortage, which becomes even more significant when considering that the effects of the pandemic are far from over.
+That’s an incredibly significant labour shortage, which becomes even more notable when considering that the effects of the pandemic are far from over.
+Some of them just don't want to be part of what's going on out there.
+They would rather get e transfer payday loans, find a way to work from home and embrace minimalism, as opposed to working in a high-risk environment.
+To each its own?

 Think of all the strain that hotels, restaurants, cafes, and bars all went through during the onslaught of Covid-19.
 Many were forced to close their doors and shut down for months at a time, leaving many workers to pursue employment elsewhere.

-Once workers have found jobs elsewhere (perhaps in roles that allow them to work from home), where does that leave bars, restaurants, and hotels?
+Once workers have found jobs elsewhere (perhaps in roles that allow them to work from home), where will that leave bars, restaurants, and hotels?
 Perhaps it’s not surprising that the service and hospitality industry is having an incredibly tough time finding staff.
-In fact, job vacancies for foodservice and hospitality are at an all-time high, coming in around 89,100.
+In fact, job vacancies for food service and hospitality are at an all-time high, coming in around 89,100.

 Another industry impacted by labour shortages is construction, which includes trades such as masonry, carpentry, painting, and electricians.
 Interestingly, the total investment in construction across Canada increased by more than 7 percent in 2021 – but finding construction workers to fulfill that investment is proving difficult.